Sharda-jj/Power_BI_Project---Credit_Card_Analysis_Mitron_Bank/README.md

 - A comprehensive Power BI dashboard summarizing all key trends, comparisons, and recommendations.
 - Data-driven insights used to support credit card strategy formulation for pilot and full-scale rollouts.

+## How to Use

+1. **Clone the Repository**: Clone this project repository from GitHub.
+2. **Set Up the Database**: Run the SQL scripts provided in the `database_setup.sql` file to create and populate the database.
+3. **Run the Queries**: Use the SQL queries provided in the `analysis_queries.sql` file to perform your analysis.
+4. **Explore and Modify**: Feel free to modify the queries to explore different aspects of the dataset or answer additional business questions.

+## Author - SHARDA JADHAV

+This project is part of my portfolio, showcasing the POWER BI skills essential for data analyst roles.